lkbodine/Oracle-To-Redshift-Data-Loader/README.md

  - Works from your OS Windows desktop (command line).
  - It's executable (Oracle_To_Redshift_Loader.exe)  - no need for Python install.
  - It's 64 bit - it will work on any vanilla DOS for 64-bit Windows.
  - AWS Access Keys are not passed as arguments.
- - You can modify default Python loader code in `include\loader.py`
+ - You can modify default Python [extractor](https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader/blob/master/dist-64bit/include/extractor.py) and [loader](https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader/blob/master/dist-64bit/include/loader.py) code.
  - Written using Python/boto/psycopg2/PyInstaller.